970.498.4960

 IRS Where's My Refund - Access this secure Website to find out if the IRS received your return and whether your refund was processed and sent to you.

 IRS Understanding your notice - Do you need to see what an IRS notice says, but don't have it in front of you?
 If you know the notice number, you can look up its purpose, basic message, possible enclosures, and other useful details.
-What to do if you receive an IRS notice.

 Social Security Number Verification - Employers: Verify employees' Social Security numbers over the internet